mnori/emb0x/README.md

 # this is emb0x
-emb0x is me trying to make a free open source Soundcloud alternative. just getting started right now.
+emb0x is a project that aims to produce a good quality free open source Soundcloud alternative. just getting started right now.

 # architecture